HL7/cql/input/pages/04-logicalspecification.md

 ConvertsToQuantity : UnaryExpression
 ```

 The ConvertsToQuantity operator returns true if the value of its argument is or can be converted to a Quantity value.
-The operator may be used with Integer, Decimal, Ratio, or String values.
+The operator may be used with Integer, Long, Decimal, Ratio, or String values.

 For String values, the operator accepts strings using the following format: